 On the parking area of the Coyote Gulch Access Point, we saw a very obvious looking sign and trail head and assumed it was the right way to go.

 We also saw a giant canyon in the distance and assumed it had to be Coyote Gulch.
-We were wrong, because this trail took us EAST to a completely different entrance point of Coyote Gulch which is Crack in the Wall (it is NOT a one day trail area).
-And the canyon we saw was actually the Escalante River area, not Coyote Gulch!
+We were wrong, because this trail took us EAST to a completely different entrance point of Coyote Gulch which is Crack in the Wall (that’s the next option on this list, but it’s not the one we wanted).

 We had to go west, and going east on this obvious looking trail made us have to double back to restart the right approach.